automan-lang/AutoMan/README.md

 script can also build the sample applications that are located in the `apps` directory.
 These applications are the ones used in our paper.

-You can build the AutoMan JAR using the following command:
+You can build the AutoMan JAR using the following commands:

+    cd libautoman
     sbt pack

 The AutoMan JAR plus all of its dependencies will then be found in the `libautoman/target/pack/lib/` folder.

-If you want to see a list of other targets, e.g., sample applications, just type `sbt projects`.
+Sample applications can be found in the `apps` directory.
+Apps can also be built using `pack`.
+E.g.,

+    cd apps/simple_program
+    sbt pack

 Maven Artifact Coming Soon!
 ---------------------------